Vedux-Development/Vertex/README.md

 # Vertex
-This will be a advanced discord bot focused around Discord.js v12 and v13 once it releases!
+This will be a advanced discord bot focused around Discord.js v13!

 # Status
 Alpha dropping soon!